 Too small a grind will result in fine grounds that may catch between the plunger and the rim of the press, causing a jam.
 A jammed French press can shatter if you apply too much pressure.

-Thoughts on Using the Dishwasher
+Using the Dishwasher

 If you run your dishwasher daily, portions of your French press can probably go through the dishwasher with no problem.